Skip to main content

 Platform Development Setup

 This guide is for developers who want to build applications on top of the Citadel Platform.
-It explains how to easily spin up a full Citadel environment (IAM, Admin Portal, Shell App, etc.) as a dependency for your project using our provided instruction set.
+It explains how to spin up a fully pre-configured Citadel environment (IAM, Admin Portal, Shell App, etc.) as a dependency for your project using our XaaSified Dev Container setup.

 Overview